Skip to content

 Required vs Optional Consumers

-Aspect Required (true, default) Optional (false)
+Aspect Required Consumer Optional Consumer

-Gating Blocks waitConsumed() and flush() Does not block
+Gating Blocks waitConsumed() and flush() Does not block these methods

 Backpressure Can cause publisher to wait Never causes backpressure